 You have invested a lot of time and effort in creating your data, so keep it safe in the long run.

 Learn how to select what to keep and how to preserve it properly.
 When you share your data you have to think about an appropriate license.
-Don’t forget how the University’s Research Information System Pure can help you make your data visible.
+Don’t forget how Pure, the University’s Research Information System, can help you make your data visible.

 What is digital preservation?

 "The set of processes, activities and management of digital information over time to ensure its long-term accessibility.
-Because of the relatively short lifecycle of digital information, preservation is an ongoing process."
-RDM Glossary, University of Bristol.
+Because of the relatively short lifecycle of digital information, preservation is an ongoing process." — University of Bristol.

-Preservation involves actions and procedures to keep data for some period of time and/or to set data aside for future use, and includes data archiving and/or data submission to a data repository.
+Preservation involves actions and procedures to hold data for some period of time and/or to set data aside for future use.
+This may include data archiving and submission to a data repository.

 Lancaster University recognises that it is good practice for researchers to manage and retain their research data.
 Sometimes they are legally required to do so for many years after project funding has ceased.